arnaudlacour/katacoda/pingdirectory-basics/finish.md

 ## Congratulations !

-Congratulations on finishing your very first introduction to Ping Directory on Docker!
+Congratulations on finishing your very first introduction to PingDirectory on Docker!